-Interprofessional Education (IPE) Experience:
+Interprofessional Education (IPE) Experience (PUBH 6023):

-• Following (or simultaneous to) enrollment in PUBH 6021 Essentials in Public Health Practice & Leadership 1: Leading Self and Teams (1-credit), students will be required to select an IPE experience from a host of options provided throughout your enrollment as a MPH student to participate in a one-time, case-based or activity-based learning experience.
-The IPE experience is a way to experience working with people from other professions/programs outside of public health.
-Students will have many opportunities to register for this zero-credit (no fee) IPE 'class' (PUBH 6023- Interprofessional Education Experience) and will receive credit upon successful completion.
+• MPH students are required to select an IPE experience from a host of options provided throughout enrollment to participate in a one-time, case-based or activity-based learning experience.
+The IPE experience is a way to actively participate in a supervised environment to work with people from other professions/programs outside of public health.
+Students are eligible to enroll in the IPE upon successful completion of most of the MPH core coursework including: PUBH 6002, 6003, 6007, 6011, 6012 and 6021.
+Students will have many opportunities to register for this zero-credit (no fee) IPE course (PUBH 6023- Interprofessional Education Experience) and will receive credit upon successful completion.

-Applied Practice Experience (Practicum):
+Applied Practice Experience (Practicum & EPR) (PUBH 6000):